Team5924/resources/md/control-system/pdp.md

 # power distribution panel

+the power distribution panel is the heart of the control system. it distributes the power from the battery to the rest of the robot

 ## input

-the pdp gets a positive wire from the main breaker and a ground straight from the battery connector
+the pdp gets a positive connection from the main breaker and a ground straight from the battery connector

-pdp input wires should be kept as short as possible in order to prevent bottlenecking the power of the robot
+pdp input wires should be kept as short as possible in order to prevent bottlenecking the power of the robot. minimum wire gauge is 6awg

-6awg minimum

 ## output